 Prior to joining Research & Enterprise Services in September 2014, Huw worked in a similar role at Aberystwyth University for 5 years, building the number of on going funded research projects from 16 to 44, enabling academics primarily to unlock over €18M from Framework Programme 7 and to secure €25M from Structural Funds.
 Previously, Huw worked for a range of public sector and community organisations.
 With a wealth of project and funding management experience, Huw's previous roles include Co-ordinator of Environment Wales (a Welsh Assembly funded partnership and provider of grants to community groups) and Corporate Projects Manager of a fee earning Project Manager 'pool' within Gwynedd Council.
 A graduate of Cyncoed, Huw has also held roles as a Teacher, Countryside Manager and Head Warden and Learning and Interpretation Officer for Wales within the National Trust.

 Huw is a member of the General Teaching Council Association of Project Managers and the European Community Project Manager's Association.
-Located in Room 01.36b in Cardiff School of Management, Llandaff Campus, Huw is contactable on ext5861 or
+Located on the ground floor in PDR Server Room 0.15, Llandaff Campus, Huw is contactable on ext5861 or

 Leila Gouran, European Projects Director (Enterprise)